3 Friday afternoons

-*6 CEs are available and handled through R. Cassidy Seminars for an additional $40 paid to them and will cover Psychologists whose States require CEs, New York Social Workers, Marriage & Family Therapists, Psychoanalysts, Creative Arts Therapists, Mental Health Counselors.
-Click here to pay for and receive those CEs.
+**6 CEs are available and handled through R. Cassidy Seminars for an additional $40 paid to them and will cover Psychologists whose States require CEs, New York Social Workers, Marriage & Family Therapists, Psychoanalysts, Creative Arts Therapists, Mental Health Counselors.
+After taking the course, click here to pay for and receive those CEs.

 “This course, Deeper in the Here-and-Now, Approval #182709-553R, provided by Jacob Winkler, is approved for continuing education by the New Jersey Social Work Continuing Education Approval Collaborative, which is administered by NASW-NJ.
 CE Approval Collaborative Approval Period: Wednesday, July 15, 2020, through August 31, 2022.
 New Jersey social workers will receive six (6) clinical continuing education hours for participating in this course.”

 I was excited to join this process group to explore how people experience me and compare it to my self-concept.
 The process turned out to be enlightening, frightening and fun.
 I’ve participated in two meetings already and plan on attending more.
 I learned something about myself each time and although it was not entirely new, I learned how to see it in a new way and that is what makes it transformative.
 For me, learning how to use the here and now moment to express thoughts and feelings towards others in the group was like learning how to play a new game.
 You’re not really sure of the rules or how good you will be at but you’re eager to start playing and see how well you do.
 Working in the here and now is a useful life skill, both on a personal and professional level.
 This is a powerful and effective intervention in the clinical setting and will enable both therapist and patient to go deeper.
 Jacob is a skilled group leader who runs the group with authenticity – a trait which I believe is the essence of all successful relationships.